“In order to succeed, we must first believe that we can.”

 World War 2

-During the Spring term, we will undertake a study of South America including aspects of both physical and human geography.
+During the Autumn term, we will undertake a study of South America including aspects of both physical and human geography.
 We will learn about the main mountain range and river in South America as well as studying the climate and all aspects of tourism and trade.

 A Historical Study of Local People